Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 ## Overview

 Scans the Apache HTTP Server error log for the events an administrator has to act on: children that died on a signal, a server that ran out of workers, processes it failed to fork, backends a reverse proxy could not reach, and stapling switched on for a certificate it cannot work for.
 Startups, restarts and shutdowns are counted alongside them, so a server that keeps restarting is visible.
 What Apache logged about one request and one client - a denied access, a password that did not match, a request line it refused to parse - is counted within `--lookback` and judged by how many of them arrived, not by the fact that they did: one is a bot or a bad link, hundreds within ten minutes is somebody walking the site or guessing passwords.
 Those lines are counted there and nowhere else, so the background noise every internet-facing server produces does not keep the check permanently yellow.
 What is left is what Apache said about itself, and that is counted by the level it wrote at the head of the line: `emerg`, `alert` and `crit` return CRITICAL, `error` returns WARNING, and `--critical-level` and `--warning-level` move that split.
-The events named above raise their own state either way, because Apache logs some of them at `notice`.
+The events named above carry their own state and are counted there and nowhere else, because the level says nothing about what happened and Apache logs some of them at `notice` anyway.
 A message that merely contains the word "error" never counts, and a `LogLevel` below `warn` hides a line from this check just as it hides it from the file.
-The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`).
-Without `--server-log` the file path is taken from the `ErrorLog` directive of the main configuration file, with the common locations of the distributions probed when that yields nothing.
+The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`). `--server-log` may be given several times, and everything named is then read as one window.
+Without it the check follows the configuration from the main file through its `Include`/`IncludeOptional` files and reads the server's `ErrorLog` together with every `ErrorLog` a virtual host sets, so a host whose sites log to their own files is watched where the sites write and not only where the server does; where no configuration can be read, the common locations of the distributions are probed instead.
+The journal of the Apache unit is read along with them, because a server which fails to start writes to its standard error instead of into the error log, and a rejected configuration or an address already in use is in the journal only.
+What the sources hold in common is counted once.
 The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
-Note that a server which fails to start writes to its standard error instead of into the error log, so a rejected configuration or an address already in use shows up only when the unit is read (`--server-log=systemd:httpd.service`).
 Requires root or sudo.

 **Important Notes:**

+* **`ErrorLog syslog:` hides the lifecycle unless `LogLevel` is `notice`.** A log file carries Apache's `notice` lines whatever `LogLevel` says; syslog does not, so the default `warn` drops every start, restart and shutdown while errors still arrive.
+The check reports the combination when it finds it.
-* **A server that never started is invisible in the error log.** Apache writes a rejected configuration, a port it could not bind and a log it could not open to its standard error and then gives up, so none of it reaches the file.
-Under systemd that output lands in the journal.
-Point the check at the unit (`--server-log=systemd:httpd.service`) to see those, and use [systemd-unit](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/systemd-unit.md) to know whether Apache is running at all.
-The other direction holds as well: everything a running Apache logs goes into the file and not into the journal, so a check reading the unit reports no startups, no restarts and no shutdowns however healthy the server is.
-Reading the unit and reading the file answer different questions, and a host that matters is worth both as two services.
+* **A server that never started is invisible in the error log, which is why the journal is read too.** Apache writes a rejected configuration, a port it could not bind and a log it could not open to its standard error and then gives up, so none of it reaches the file; under systemd that output lands in the journal.
+Everything a running Apache logs goes the other way, into the file and not into the journal.
+The check therefore reads both by default and counts once what it finds in both, so one service answers both questions.
+Use [systemd-unit](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/systemd-unit.md) to know whether Apache is running at all.
+* **A line is counted once.** A named event (a child crash, a saturated server, stapling that cannot work) carries its own state and is counted as that event, not as an `error` line as well; the same holds for the rate-counted request lines.
+What the per-level counts hold are the lines no catalog claimed, which is what `--critical-level` and `--warning-level` act on.
 * **Apache's error log holds two different kinds of line, and this check treats them differently.** Apache adds a `[client 198.51.100.7:4000]` field whenever the line is about one request, and never otherwise - that is not a guess but the boundary in its own logging API.
 A line carrying that field says something went wrong with one request: a bot denied access to a protected path, a scanner posting `/cgi-bin/.%2e/.%2e/bin/sh`, a client sending one host name in SNI and another in the `Host` header.
 Those are counted within `--lookback` and reported as a rate, because one of them is worth nothing and hundreds of them within ten minutes are worth knowing about.
 A line without that field is Apache talking about itself, and that one is judged by its level.
 Deliberately independent of the message code, because the code moves: the same scanner request is `AH00126` on httpd 2.4.37 and `AH10244` on 2.4.62, while both are a `[core:error]` about one client.
 * **What is genuinely the server's fault keeps its own state, even when it arrives per request.** A child that died on a signal, a server out of workers and a start Apache refused all raise their own state, whatever their scope and whatever their level; the named events take precedence over the rate.
 * **A client does not get to choose which source it is counted under.** Parts of the lines this check reads are the client's own text - the account it asked for, the identification string it sent - and a client that writes an address into them would otherwise move its own lines into somebody else's count, or spread them out to stay below a threshold.
 The address is therefore taken from where the server writes the peer and nowhere else, and the two spellings of one client (`198.51.100.7` and `::ffff:198.51.100.7`) are counted as the one client they are.